eshun/Luckysheet/docs/guide/api.md

 	- {Number} [row]: The row number of the cell; an integer starting from 0, 0 means the first row
 	- {Number} [column]: The number of the column where the cell is located; an integer starting from 0, 0 means the first column
-	- {Object| String| Number} [value]: The value to be set; it can be a string or a number, or an object conforming to the Luckysheet cell format, refer to [cell attribute table](/zh/guide/cell.html )
+	- {Object| String| Number} [value]: The value to be set; it can be a string or a number, or an object conforming to the sheet cell format, refer to [cell attribute table](/zh/guide/cell.html )
 	- {PlainObject} [setting]: Optional parameters
     	+ {Number} [order]: Worksheet subscript; the default value is the current worksheet subscript
     	+ {Boolean} [isRefresh]: Whether to refresh the interface; the default is `true`; used to control throttling when multiple cells are assigned, the previous cell should be set to `false`, and the last cell is set Is `true`.